 As part of our larger efforts to help build an Attention Economy—in which success is measured not by clicks and pageviews but by time and audience attention earned—we’ve publicly released our Description of Methodology, which outlines the measurement process on which Chartbeat’s MRC accreditation is based.

-Given that the Description of Methodology document is a bit well, hefty, we figured we’d briefly explain a couple of our signature metrics here on the blog.
+Given that this document is a bit well, hefty, we figured we’d briefly explain a couple of our signature metrics here on the blog.

-We calculate Average Active Exposure Time as the following: total exposed time for all viewable impressions / all viewable impressions
+Chartbeat Methodology: We calculate Lifetime Exposure as the following: Total exposed time for all cookied users / all cookied users.

 What’s the Industry Saying About Time Metrics?

-Chartbeat has become the first analytics company accredited to measure attention metrics for both display advertising and content.
-The Media Rating Council has accredited 21 metrics featured in Chartbeat’s advertising platform including viewability and active exposure time.
+Chartbeat became the first analytics company accredited to measure attention for both display advertising and content.
+The Media Rating Council has accredited 21 of the metrics featured in Chartbeat’s advertising platform including viewability and active exposure time.